top of page

 In the workplace, neurodiversity can offer real potential and I am a big supporter of ensuring those who are neurodivergent are accommodated to help create an equal, diverse and fair society.

-I now advocate and consult around the subject and regularly talk at production companies and universities.
+consult around the subject and regularly talk at production companies and universities.

 bottom of page